-Writers Write is your one-stop writing resource.
+Writers Write is a writing resource.
 In this post, we share a scene checklist to help you write your stories.

 Beginner writers tend to write essays when they first start writing novels.
 Successful writers soon realise that a novel is not an essay.
 It is a story populated with specific characters who live somewhere and who speak.
 These characters all have story goals.

 - Action scenes are ‘…where your characters act.
 They mostly plan, seduce, argue, escape, search, meet, talk, pursue and investigate in scenes.’